LinYiChun1216/DTMFTalk/README.md

 The package of our DTMFTalk Android App is currently under password protection.

-Any reader who is interested in this project is welcomed to contact with the authors.
+Any reader who is interested in this project is welcomed to contact with:

-Here is the author's contact information:

 Shun-Ren Yang